puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/linux.md

 #### retrospect(output) -> void

 A powerful feature that will timeline all Epiphany browser artifacts.
-This functionality is simlar to [Hindsight](https://github.com/obsidianforensics/hindsight).
+This functionality is similar to [Hindsight](https://github.com/obsidianforensics/hindsight).

 You will need to provide an Output object specifying how you want to output the results.
 You may only output as JSON or JSONL. **JSONL** is strongly recommended.
 This function returns no data, instead it outputs the results based on your Output object.